 As a pet owner, you probably do your best to avoid your pet getting fleas or ticks.
-If your prevention tactics don’t pan out, here are some tips on how to treat pets for fleas and ticks, as well as ridding your home of the pesky insects.
+If you don't know the basics of flea prevention for dogs and cats, here are some tips on how to treat pets for fleas and ticks, as well as ridding your home of the pesky insects.

 If you have a tick on your skin, or on your pet’s skin, the first task is to remove the tick using tweezers.
 Use a steady outward motion with the tweezers, and make sure that you have completely removed the tick -- sometimes its mouthparts can remain in the skin.
 Wash the area with soapy water, and sterilize the tweezers.

 Since the tick may or may not have carried a disease, the next step is to be watchful of symptoms.
 For people, symptoms of a tick bite that carried a disease include fevers, aches, and a rash developing in the area of the bite.
 For pets, the symptoms can include a loss of appetite, stiff legs, or fever-like symptoms.
 If your pet experiences any of these symptoms, visit the vet immediately.

 Fleas, like ticks, can carry diseases and cause irritation to your pet.
 To get rid of fleas, you’ll need to attack at two stages of the life cycle: the adult and the not-yet-born egg.
 Fleas lay an extraordinary amount of eggs, so it’s possible that you could kill all the living fleas on your pet and in your home, only to have a few weeks pass and the eggs hatch, starting the cycle all over again.
 To attack the eggs, you’ll want to use a treatment method that has an insect growth regulator, or IGR, which prevents the fleas from being able to reproduce.
 This will halt fleas from creating endless eggs.
 Then, you’ll just need to eliminate the already existing adults.
 Treatment options include oral medications, shampoos for your pet, and topical ointments.